jiakeke/SEP1/docs/Design.md

 #### Grade Management
 - Add, view, update, and delete grades for each student.
+- Record grades with categories: Assignment, Exam, Project.
+- Assign weights to each category for calculating averages.
-- Calculate averages (weighted and non-weighted).
+- Calculate overall average and weighted average.

 #### Report Card
 - Generate a performance report for each student.
+- Include breakdown by grade category (Assignment, Exam, Project).
 - Export report cards as PDF files.

 ---